ElvisCuiHan/linear-models/README.md

 # LinearModels

-- This repo is based on 250 series at the Biostat Department in UCLA.
+## This repo is based on 250 series at the Biostat Department in UCLA.

+- Bayesian topics include:
+  1. Bayesian conjugate linear models (models with conjugate prior).
+  2. Connection between Bayesian and frequentist linear models.
+  3. Sampling methods such as composition sampling, method of mixtures, MCMC algorithms, etc.
+  4. Brook's lemma (aka Hammersley-Clifford theorem).
+  5. Sherman-Woodbury-Morrison formula using multivariate statistics theory.
+  6. Sequential Bayesian learning.

-- Topics include:
+- Classical topics include:
   1. Matrix theory with an emphasis on projection operators.
   2. Distribution theory, especially Fisher-Cochran's theorem.
   3. Multiple and partial correlation coefficients.